TheTyrannicalOne/World-of-Warcraft/_retail_/Interface/AddOns/GTFO/ReadMe.txt

 * Added Dragonflight spells (world)
 * Added Dragonflight spells for Vault of the Incarnates
 * Added Mists of Pandaria spells for Temple of the Jade Serpent

+4.70.5
+* Fixed Dragonflight spells for Vault of the Incarnates
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates

+5.0
+* Native support for custom sounds
+* Added Dragonflight spells (world)
+* Added Dragonflight spells for Vault of the Incarnates